 - How many breaths you took is your personal mindful minute!

 Mine is 15.
 So when I feel any type of negative emotion take over, I count my 15 breaths.
-Usually after this, I’ll feel a little more calm.
+Usually, after this, I’ll feel a little calmer.

-This gives your brain a change to focus on something else other than what is making you angry, pessimistic, or whatever your negative feeling is.
+This gives your brain a chance to focus on something else other than what is making you angry, pessimistic, or whatever your negative feeling is.

 This is is one of my tricks for adding meditation into your routine, as well!
 So, if you need help adding meditation into your day, click here!